Use Promo code “GoFaster” during checkout and save big!

 To identify which JS files to exclude, try looking at your Waterfall report after deactivating Combine JS, and identifying which JS files are being loaded by the plugin in question- add these files to your Exclude field, and test again.

 If you run into issues loading the Elementor Editor, make sure ‘Exclude Elementor Core Files’ is enabled and try again.
-If this doesn’t work, test further by following Step 2.
+If this doesn’t work, test further by following Step 2 or disable Combine JS altogether.